 When you’ve decided which school is the best fit for you, it’s now time to meet with an admissions counselor.
 Before you go in for your appointment, make sure to draft a list of questions you need answered.
 What’s tuition with room and board?
+What classes are available for accounting majors?
+Any famous accounting alumni?
 Are dorms co-ed?
 Are meals included in tuition?
 What scholarships are available?
 These and many other questions will help you make a final decision on which school best fits you.

 Don’t let this process intimidate you.
 Start early and take your time, college will be one of the best times of your life—we promise!

 One will be right for you.
 But which one?
 Start your college search here.

 “You are a collection of your experiences, so seek out as many challenging and significant moments as you can.
 College is the best time of your life, enjoy every bit of it!”

 In a conversation about the college decision process, my high school guidance counselor told me something that, at the time did not seem very relevant.
 Yet, as I continued to think about which college I would attend and the activities I would participate in while there, his words of wisdom echoed in my mind.
 "You must decide if you want to be a big fish in the lake or a small fish in the ocean."
 As simple as this seems, it has truly helped guide me in my professional and academic endeavors.